How does regenerative braking boost your electric car’s range?

 It’s worth noting that regeneration doesn’t replace the standard brakes.
 Before coming to a complete stop, or in an emergency situation, the car’s regular disc brakes will take over to bring you to a halt.

-Is regenerative braking really that simple?
+Is regenerative braking really so simple?

 Absolutely.
 If you have ever been on the dodgems, you’ll know that a bumper car immediately starts to slow down when you release the ‘go’ pedal.
 It’s a similar story in an electric car, albeit with – hopefully – less likelihood of crashing into your friends.